runarorama/fpiscompanion/manuscript/notes.md

 ### Why functional programming matters

 In this chapter we highlight some of the benefits of functional programming.
-A classic article that gives some justification for FP is John Hughes's [Why Functional Programming Matters](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).
+A classic article that gives some justification for FP is John Hughes's [*Why Functional Programming Matters*](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).

 ### Referential transparency and side effects